isomerpages/singapore-customs-old/_business_hidden_strategic-goods-control-list/08e2-list-of-dual-use-goods.md

 ---
-title: List of Dual-use Goods
+title: List of Dual-Use Goods
 permalink: /businesses/strategic-goods-control/strategic-goods-control-list/list-of-dual-use-goods
 third_nav_title: Strategic Goods Control List
 ---

-# List of Dual-use Goods
+# List of Dual-Use Goods

 The List of Dual-Use Goods includes a wide range of goods that are designed for commercial applications, but can have military applications or potentially be used as precursors or components of weapons of mass destruction.